roykang11/deep-hedging-framework/README.md

 - Risk measures and optimization objectives
 - Experimental results and analysis
 - Discussion of limitations and future work

-## Connection to Buehler et al. (2019)

-This project implements the deep hedging methodology from the seminal paper "Deep hedging" by Buehler, H., et al. (Quantitative Finance 19.8, 2019).
-The original paper introduced the concept of using neural networks for option hedging with risk-sensitive objectives.
-This implementation extends their work by:

-- Implementing additional neural architectures (LSTM, Transformer, Attention)
-- Adding more sophisticated risk measures (Spectral Risk, Distortion Risk)
-- Including multiple market models (Heston, Jump-Diffusion, Regime-Switching)
-- Providing comprehensive evaluation and comparison with traditional methods

 ## Features